Articles » Latest Articles

 Differing beneficial and legal owners are so commonly associated with financial crime that UK companies are required to know who owns or controls their clients in order to remain compliant with anti-money laundering and customer due diligence regulations.

-In order to know your customer and be in compliance with AML and KYC regulations, you have to know who the ultimate beneficial owners of your client companies are, verify the identities of these beneficial owners, and vet them for signs of financial crime.
+In order to know your customer and be in compliance with AML and KYC regulations, you have to know who the ultimate beneficial owners (UBOs) of your client companies are, verify the identities of these beneficial owners, and vet them for signs of financial crime.

 • Ensuring their name is not on any Politically Exposed Persons (PEP) lists